 Repeatable inspection processes and data provide key insights to build a more robust blade maintenance program.

 Recon Aerial Media has firmed up its relationships with several software service providers who specialize in AI-based damage recognition.
-Notably, we are working with Cornis.
-Cornis blade management team has quietly processed and analyzed 15,000 wind turbine sites’ data.
+Notably, we are working with an industry-leading team of blade experts.
+This blade management team has quietly processed and analyzed 15,000 wind turbine sites’ data and counting over the last 10-15 years.
 We are very happy to offer our clients a solution built on expert onsite drone flight services AND this immense amount of machine learning and experience!
 Recon Aerials’ turn-key drone wind turbine inspections service is made even stronger than ever.

-All damage found on wind turbine blades is vetted both by Cornis blade technicians and by Recon Aerial through manual review.
-However, we have integrated AI capability to provide incredibly fast damage detection results, complete with online collaboration, data aggregation and sharable inspection reports.
+All damage found on wind turbine blades is vetted both by blade defect/analysis experts and by Recon Aerial through manual review.
+However, we have integrated AI capability to provide incredibly fast damage detection results, complete with online collaboration, data aggregation, and sharable inspection reports.

 Our on-site services are very responsive and our drone wind turbine inspections reports are typically provided to the client within days of completing the inspection service.

 We now offer autonomous drone wind turbine blade inspections to clients who would like to add our services at scale to improve the maintenance management of their asset fleet.

-We also offer infrared blade inspections by drone in Canada upon special request.
+We can also offer infrared blade inspections by drone in Canada upon special request.
+If you want to learn more about wind turbine energy or energy transformation in general we recommend that you visit the Canadian Renewable Energy Association.

-Recon Aerial is more that a drone service provider.
-Each drone wind turbine inspection is a client first opportunity to demonstrate our responsiveness and our project management expertise.
+Recon Aerial is more than a drone service provider.
+Each drone wind turbine inspection is a client-first opportunity to demonstrate our responsiveness and our project management expertise.

 For each inspection project at minimum we: